jianghuaw/install-nodepool/README.md

     inp-install --port 2424 ubuntu 127.0.0.1

-After this operation, you should be have startup files in place for nodepool.
+After this operation, nodepool is installed to the controller.
+To understand what has happened, take a look at [installscript.sh](inp/installscript.sh).

 ### Configure nodepool